 Physical gold and silver are financial insurance, and folks should have some whether prices are going up or down at any given time.

-While there are indeed deflationary forces at play, central planners at the Federal Reserve and other central banks around the world are absolutely committed to counteracting those forces with inflationary policies, and they have the unrestrained power to create unbacked fiat money to do so.
+While there are indeed deflationary forces at play, central planners at the Federal Reserve and other central banks around the world are committed to counteracting those forces with inflationary policies, and they have the unrestrained power to create unbacked fiat money to do so.

 As Former Federal Reserve Chairman Alan Greenspan admitted recently: